Ranking the Best Combat Sports Knockouts from June

 The round was nearing an end, but Song Yadong beat the bell to earn a TKO victory in Singapore.
 The official end came at 4:59 of the second round.

 Felipe Arantes had his back against the cage with Yadong working him over.
 One elbow over-the-top sent Arantes to the canvas.

 The win was the fifth straight for Yadong and kept his UFC record a clean 2-0.
-The knockout caught a lot of attention and should put Yadong on a path to bigger bouts in 2018.
+The knockout caught a lot of attention and should put him on a path to bigger bouts in 2018.

 The perfect placement and buzzer-beating finish help Yadong land at No. 10 to kickoff the list.